Z1CC4/Free-Project-LudoKing/README.md

 ## Project Description

-This project is a recreation of the fameous board game "Ludo King" (in Italian: "Non t'arrabbiare").
+This project is a recreation of the fameous board game "Ludo King" (in Italian: "Non t'arrabbiare"), with more interesting features.

+## User Guide

 ## Building and Running the Project

 ### Prerequisites